40net-cloud/fortinet-azure-solutions/FortiGate/ZTNAApplicationGateway/README.md

 The FortiGate VMs need a specific configuration to match the deployed environment.
 This configuration can be injected during provisioning or afterwards via the different options including GUI, CLI, FortiManager or REST API.

 This template used the default A Single VM ARM template.
-This tempalte already configures different aspects of the FortiGate during deployment.
+This template already configures different aspects of the FortiGate during deployment.
 This configuration can be found [here](../A-Single-VM/README.md#default-configuration).
-Aditionaly, the below config is injected during provisioning with the correct values in bold replaced for your environment.
+Additionally, the below config is injected during provisioning with the correct values in bold replaced for your environment.

 <pre><code>
 config firewall address